 Door part names

 The door frame is the entire framework supporting the door, including the sill, jamb and head.
 This is also known as a door sash.
 Door frames can be made of wood or aluminum, and are made to blend seamlessly with your home.
+The size of the frame determines the size of the door that fits in between.

 The door sill is the very bottom part of the door frame that rests on the floor.